Henry II, Holy Roman Emperor: Policy towards the nobility

-As under his predecessors Otto II and Otto III, the various German dukes of the Empire grew increasingly independent from Henry II.
+As under his predecessors, Otto II and Otto III, the various German dukes of the Empire grew increasingly independent from Henry II.
 A "German" identity had begun to develop.
 South of the Alps, Italy also saw the various regional lords grow independent.
-Increasingly, the Empire's duchies were becoming personal possessions of their respective ducal families as opposed to component parts of the Empire.
+Increasingly, the Empire's duchies were becoming personal possessions of their respective ducal families rather than parts of the Empire.

-Henry II's policy towards the nobles was focused on overcoming these family structures within the duchies in order to restore imperial dominance.
-Henry II, as well as the other Ottonians, relied upon his connection with the Church to justify his power over the dukes.
+Henry II's policy towards the nobles focused on dismantling these family structures within the duchies to restore imperial dominance.
+Henry II, like the other Ottonians, relied on his connection to the Church to justify his authority over the dukes.
 However, unlike under Otto I and Otto II, the various German dukes were no longer bound to Henry II by close family ties.
 While the Duchy of Franconia and the Duchy of Saxony formed the core imperial support, the Duchy of Swabia and the Duchy of Bavaria had grown increasingly rebellious.

 Unlike his predecessors, Henry II was unwilling to show clemency to those dukes who had rebelled against his authority.
-This caused a sharp rise in conflict with the secular nobility, which forced Henry II to reinforce the position the clergy enjoyed in the governance of the Empire.
+This caused a sharp rise in conflict with the secular nobility, forcing Henry II to reinforce the clergy's position in the governance of the Empire.
 It was only through the support of the clergy that Henry II survived the numerous noble revolts against his rule during the first decade of his reign.
 Even his relatives, such as his brothers-in-law Duke Henry V of Bavaria, and Count Frederick of Moselle, rebelled.
 As a result, Henry II systematically reduced the internal power structures of the Bavarian and Swabian dukes.
-Henry II's lack of sensitivity to the secular nobility also resulted in the series of wars against Poland.
+Henry II's lack of sensitivity toward the secular nobility also led to the series of wars against Poland.
 Under Otto III, Polish Duke Bolesław I Chrobry had been viewed as a valued ally; Henry II, however, saw him only as a subject.

 In 1019, the once loyal Duke Bernard II of Saxony, grandson of Emperor Otto I's trusted lieutenant Hermann Billung, rebelled against Henry II, having grown frustrated at his lack of respect for the secular nobility.